Bruce Rauner: Tax policy

 Rauner strongly opposed Governor Pat Quinn's proposal to make the 2011 temporary income tax increase permanent, instead calling for the Illinois' income tax rate to gradually be rolled back to 3 percent.
-On January 1, 2015, the income tax increase automatically decreased, with the personal income tax rate falling from 5% to 3.75% and the corporate tax rate from 7% to 5.25%.
+On January 1, 2015, the income tax increase automatically decreased, with the personal income tax rate falling from 5 percent to 3.75 percent and the corporate tax rate from 7 percent to 5.25 percent.

 In July 2014, Rauner called for expanding Illinois' sales tax to dozens of services, such as legal services, accounting services, and computer programming, which were not subject to the sales tax in Illinois.
 Rauner estimated the expanded sales tax would bring in an additional $600 million a year.
 Rauner's services tax proposal was harshly criticized by Quinn, who said it would fall hardest on low income people.

 Rauner opposed a graduated income tax.

-Rauner received a 92% approval from Taxpayers United for America, the first time a sitting Illinois governor received a score of more than 70 percent from that organization.
+Rauner received a 92 percent approval from Taxpayers United for America, the first time a sitting Illinois governor received a score of more than 70 percent from that organization.